naheedmk/XS2A-Sandbox/README.md

 ## What is it

+With PSD2 Directive (EU) 2015/2366 of the European Parliament and of the Council on Payment Services in the Internal Market, published 25 November 2016 the European Union has forced Banking Market to open the Banking Services to Third Party Service Providers (TPP).
+These services are accessible by TPP on behalf of a Payment Service User (PSU).

+The 'Berlin Group' is a pan-European payments interoperability standards and harmonisation initiative.
+Based on the PSD2 and EBA RTS requirements, Berlin Group NextGenPSD2 has worked on a detailed [Access to Account (XS2A) Framework](https://www.berlin-group.org/psd2-access-to-bank-accounts) with data model (at conceptual, logical and physical data levels) and associated messaging.

+XS2ASandbox is a dynamic sandbox environment that allows to emulate and test ASPSP's OpenAPI PSD2 services.

-XS2ASandbox is a dynamic sandbox environment: you can create users, payments as well as consents, and play with data for testing purposes.
-With the dynamic sandbox [TPP UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/tpp-ui), you can access banking APIs directly, get TPP certificates and manage testing accounts.
+XS2ASandbox is based on [XS2A Service](https://github.com/adorsys/xs2a), [XS2A-connector-examples](https://github.com/adorsys/xs2a-connector-examples) and [Ledgers](https://github.com/adorsys/ledgers).

+With XS2ASandbox [TPP UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/tpp-ui), you as a testing TPP can access banking APIs directly, get TPP certificates and manage testing accounts.

 [Developer Portal](https://github.com/adorsys/XS2A-Sandbox/tree/master/developer-portal-ui) contains testing instructions and all of the necessary documentation.
-All PSD2 services can be installed and run with one simple command.

 All four SCA approaches are supported: REDIRECT, OAUTH, EMBEDDED, DECOUPLED.
 Two of them (REDIRECT, EMBEDDED) are directly testable on Developer portal.
 For the Redirect SCA Approach an [Online Banking UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/oba-ui) is used for authorisation.